let's talk

 Here you’ll find a step-by-step list of web development stages and how do they impact the required hours of development.

-2. Design phase.
+• Design phase.
 The design phase of the site-building process takes most of the time.
-53% of users consider the aesthetics of the site to be a factor for customer retention.
+88% of users are less likely to return after a bad user experience.
 Hence, it is necessary to allow time here.
-You need to allow at least 80 hours or 2 weeks to do this.
+You need to allow at least 80 hours or two weeks to do this.

-3. Development phase.
-The coding phase of the site takes around 240 hours or 3 weeks if the site is simple and you have a professional team.
+• Development phase.
+The coding phase takes around 240 hours or three weeks if the site is simple and you have a professional team.
 In contrast, it may also take months if the site is complex.

-4. Review phase.
-This phase of the website building process takes around 40 hours or 1 week.
+• Review phase.
+This stage of the website-building process takes around 40 hours or one week.
 It can be less or more based on the number of stakeholders.
-If the stakeholders are more, the volume of input is also more, and so will be the time.
+If there are more stakeholders, the volume of input will also be higher, and so will the time.

-5. Migration and launch.
+• Migration and launch.
 There is no fixed time for this.
-It is entirely dependent on the review period of the site.
+It entirely depends on the site’s review period.
 Once the user is satisfied with the output, you can roll out the site.

-On an overall basis, we can say that a website will take a minimum of 4-6 weeks to build.
-If the specifications for the site are more (more complex), it may even take more time.
+Overall, we can say that a website will take a minimum of 4-6 weeks to build.
+If the specifications for the site are more complex, it may even take longer.

 Recommended posts